🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ n = \frac{1}{eR_H} $$

-2.1.2 Determination of Carrier Type
+2.1.2 Determining Carrier Type

-Carrier type Hall Coefficient $R_H$ Sign of Hall Voltage Physical Interpretation
+Carrier Type Hall Coefficient $R_H$ Sign of Hall Voltage Physical Interpretation

 Electron (n-type) $R_H < 0$ Negative Electrons carry negative charge